ConoradK/ShoeList-Website/README.md

    <a href="{{ route('create') }}">Create</a>
 @endif
 ```
 The above code ensures that only admin users have the view and access to the create page in the header.
-The reason why the create is only visible to admins, is beacause ensures an easy experience for other non-admin users.
+The reason why the create is only visible to admins, is beacause it ensures an easy experience for other non-admin users.
 This feature ensure no mistakes caused by other users.
 This feature has been implemented well.

 <br>